 Ed Pool, Ministries Advocate

 Ed is a lifelong resident of Fairfield County.
-He and his wife, Martha, tell others that they never met, having known each other from an early age.
-While they live near their home places, their son and three daughters have spread across the country and the world.
+He and his wife, Martha, live near their home places while their son and three daughters have spread across the country and the world.

 Ed retired with over thirty years as an Industrial Arts and Technology teacher.
 He received his BS at Ohio University and a Master Degree in Counseling from Liberty University.
 He has been on staff since retiring in 2005.